gabrielalao/gabrielalao/README.md

 Whether you're a client trying to meet specific business goals with your web presence or an agency wanting to provide your clients with the best solutions, I am here to be your partner.

+# About me

+I have experience working in a Tech Lead position, leading the front end side of high impact projects and setting the standards with best practices for other developers to collaborate better with each other.

 ## Programming Languages:

 HTML | CSS | JavaScript | TypeScript | PHP | C# | Python